Combined Issues 72 & 73: Connections: Mindset & Peace, Elections & Idioms (Passing the Baton)

 groups of teens worked together.
 (They found it made even more difference than they had hoped.)

 ”How to build peace, one teenager at a time” shares the experience of a woman who works for Seeds of Peace, encouraging similar interaction between groups of teens from both sides of conflict situations.

 For many classes or individual English learners, those articles would be enough, and they do reinforce the key vocabulary.
 For those who want a little more, here is a link to the Stanford report on the research.

-There’s a crossword to practice the main vocabulary here
+There’s a crossword to practice the main vocabulary here.
+The answers are here.

 In mid November and early December I plan to do similar reading or listeniing practice with related vocabulary, but I’m not sure of the subjects yet.
 We’ll probably skip the mid-December issue, as many people and classes will be busy with holiday preparations.